About The Clean Slate Addiction Site

 About Steven Slate

 Hi, I’m Steven Slate, the author of this site.
 As a person who once had a problem with substance use, I bring not only my current research into the recovery culture to the table, but also my personal experience.
 I went through 5 years of conventional treatment and 12 step group participation, without any long-term success.
 Finally, I found successful long term change with the influence of The Saint Jude Program program developed by the Baldwin Research Institute.
-I was taught things that made sense to me by that program – that I did not have a disease, but was simply making poor choices in regard to substance use.
+I was taught things that made sense to me by that program – that I did not have a disease, but was freely choosing to use substances heavily as a means to be happy; and that I could freely choose to stop using substances heavily.
 I learned how to end my problem through my own thoughts and choices, and I’ve been free from substance use problems ever since.
 I served as the lead instructor and director of the St Jude Retreat House, where I helped hundreds of people to end their substance use problems and move on with a better life.
 While there, I also contributed to further development of the course materials and textbook.
 After a few years, I pursued some new life goals elsewhere, but continued to help peole with substance use problems independently, teaching my own curriculum integrated with a coaching process, and worked briefly with renowned addiction expert Stanton Peele to adapt his Life Process Program into the same type of approach.
 Now, I’m back with Baldwin Research, heading up our New York City office.
 If you’d like to visit my office, and learn how I can help, you can find more info about that at this link: Cognitive Behavioral Education.

 I’ve had too many friends and relatives who weren’t so lucky to find a solution, many of whom are no longer with us.
 It really drives me nuts to see people learn to be powerless and helpless at conventional treatment programs and 12-step groups, so I started this site to spread the truth about addiction, and help others to avoid the fate of an endless struggle and cycle through ineffective programs and flawed methodologies of addiction treatment.